-Day 12: Taroko National Park (Hualien)
+Day 12: Explore Taroko National Park

-Visit Taroko National Park, one of the 7 wonders in Asia, to see the only marble gorge in the world and visit Gorge Gateway and see the Eternal Spring Shrine.
+Visit Taroko National Park, one of the 7 wonders in Asia, to see the only marble gorge in the world and visit Gorge Gateway, see the Eternal Spring Shrine and Swallow Grotto.
 From the bus there is around 30 minutes of walking.
-After lunch, enjoy some light hiking in the national park for about 30 to 60 minutes, depending on your energy and interest.
-Return to your hotel in Hualien.
+After lunch, enjoy some light hiking in the national park for about 30 minutes - 1 hour, depending on your energy and interest.